Vicente118/ft_malloc/README.md

 Debugging and visibility:
 - show_alloc_mem and show_alloc_mem_ex inspect the allocator state and print a human-readable summary of zones and blocks.
 - print_memory_hex provides a hex-dump utility for inspecting memory contents.

-You can find diagrams under diagram/ illustrating zones and blocks:
-- diagram/diagram.png
-- diagram/malloc_detailed_visualization.png
-- diagram/ZonesAndBlocks.jpg

-This project is a learning-focused, self-contained allocator.
-While it mirrors key ideas used by production allocators (size classes, splitting/merging, dedicated large mappings, alignment, and synchronization), it is intentionally compact and readable for study and experimentation.

 ---